Jesse Abell

 She/Her/Hers

-Prior to joining OKT, she completed her articles as a Judicial Law Clerk at the Court of Appeal for Ontario.
+Prior to joining OKT, Jesse completed her articles as a judicial law clerk at the Court of Appeal for Ontario.

 Jesse is a member of the Ontario Bar.